Modelspaces – Introduction and Use

 Selecting layer types

-In step 5 of the workspace creation process you tell the system how to map the data in the file to the types of data supported in a SCALGO Live Modelspace.
+In step 5 of the modelspace creation process you tell the system how to map the data in the file to the types of data supported in a SCALGO Live modelspace.
 Currently the 5 basic types supported are:

 • Elevation data